 Detroit Renewable Power LLC (DRP), also known as the "Detroit Incinerator", a subsidiary of Detroit Renewable Energy LLC (DRE) operates 7 days per week, 24 hours a day.
 In November 2010, DRE bought the incinerator (operated under DRP) along with Detroit Thermal Company and Hamtramck Power Plant.
 At that time, DRE was 75 percent owned by Atlas Holding Company.
+In January 2018 Basalt Infrastructure Partners II LP (Basalt) and DCO Energy (DCO) acquired DRE.
 The facility currently has approximately 140 employees.
 The facility converts incoming municipal solid waste (MSW) into a processed-refuse derived fuel (RDF) to generate steam and electricity for sale.
-The facility consists of an MSW processing facility to produce RDF, three RDF combusters, a generator with a 68 MWe nameplate capacity, and associated support equipment.
+The facility consists of an MSW processing facility to produce RDF, three RDF combustors, a generator with a 68 MWe nameplate capacity, and associated support equipment.
 The facility began commercial operation in 1991.
 Significant retrofit modifications to install new air pollution control equipment were made between June 1991 and October 1995.